Fresh & Healthy Food Intitiative

 Healthy Choice Pantry

 Our five food group “Healthy Choice Food Pantry” serves clients who come to HOPE for food or financial assistance.
-Food Assistance is designed to free up financial resources for the client.
+Food Assistance is designed to free up financial resources for the client’s emergency.

 Senior Health & Wellness Pantry

 Our Senior Health and Wellness Food Pantry serves qualified, low income seniors 65 and older.
 Each client receives healthy food staples once a month to stretch their budget.
-To certify call Katey at 803-577-3300.
+To certify call Lyric at 803-286-4673.

 Promoting Health

-Lancaster FOODSHARE Helps individuals and families improve health by increasing access to fresh produce and nutritional and culinary education.
-Each FOODSHARE box is filled with 12-15 items of farm fresh produce and is available for purchase once a month.
-Boxes are $15 if you pay by cash or check and $16 if you purchase online via our website.
+FOODSHARE helps individuals and families improve health by increasing access to fresh produce and nutritional and culinary education.
+Each FOODSHARE box is filled with 10-12 items of farm fresh produce and is available for purchase once a month.
+Boxes are $25 if you pay by cash or check and $5 if you purchase with your SNAP benefit card.
+Order with Noel at 803.872.4491 by the 2nd Tue for pick up on the 3rd Tue of every month.

 Make a Difference in Someone's Life!